MasoniteFramework/docs/masonite-orm/white-page.md

 ### Expression Classes

 There are a few different classes which will aid in the compiling of SQL from the grammar class.
 These really are just various classes with different attributes on them.
+They are internal only classes made to better compile things inside the `BaseGrammar` class, since we use things like isinstance checks and attribute conditionals.
+You will not be using these directly when developing applications.
 These classes are:

 * `QueryExpression` - Used for compiling of where statements
 * `HavingExpression` - Used for the compiling of Having statements